Simon Laws QC

 He has prosecuted and defended numerous cases involving rape by strangers, including R v G (rape of woman with special needs), R v W (rape by soldier) R v P (rape of hitch-hiker) and many involving rape against a domestic background.

-He has appeared in many cases involving sexual abuse within the family, including cases involving multi-generational allegations of child abuse and in cases of abuse in care homes and schools.
+He has appeared in very many cases involving sexual abuse within the family, including cases involving multi-generational allegations of child abuse and in cases of abuse in care homes and schools.

 He has also appeared in a number of cases relating to the control of prostitutes and people-trafficking for the purpose of prostitution.